micmejia/bible-dump/AMPC/Acts/Acts 8.md

-And Saul was [not only] consenting to [Stephen's] death [he was [^a]pleased and [^b]entirely approving].
+And Saul was [not only] consenting to [Stephen's] death [he was pleased and entirely approving].
 On that day a great _and_ severe persecution broke out against the church which was in Jerusalem; and they were all scattered throughout the regions of Judea and Samaria, except the apostles (special messengers).